 - High global warming potential (GWP) gases, which are human-made industrial gases:

 - Perfluorocarbons (PFCs)

 - Sulfur hexafluoride (SF6)

 The combined emissions of these other greenhouse gases accounted for about 21% of total U.S. anthropogenic GHG emissions in 2021.

 In 2021, fossil fuel combustion was the source of about 73% of total U.S. human-caused (anthropogenic) greenhouse gas emissions.

 The energy connection

 Fossil fuels consist mainly of carbon and hydrogen.
-When fossil fuels are burned, oxygen combines with carbon to form CO2 and with hydrogen to form water (H2O).
+When fossil fuels are combusted (burned), oxygen combines with carbon to form CO2 and with hydrogen to form water (H2O).
 These reactions release heat, which we use for energy.
 The amount of CO2 produced depends on the carbon content of the fuel, and the amount of heat produced depends on the carbon and hydrogen content.
 Because natural gas, which is mostly CH4, has a high hydrogen content, combustion of natural gas produces less CO2 for the same amount of heat produced from burning other fossil fuels.
 For example, for the same amount of energy produced, burning natural gas produces about half of the amount of CO2 produced by burning coal.

-In 2018, about 45% of U.S. energy-related CO2 emissions came from burning petroleum fuels, 31% came from burning natural gas, and 24% came from burning coal.2 Although the industrial sector is the largest consumer of energy (including direct fuel use and electricity purchases from the electric power sector) energy consuming sector in 2020, the transportation sector emits more CO2 because of its near complete dependence on petroleum fuels.
+In 2019, about 46% of U.S. energy-related CO2 emissions came from burning petroleum fuels, 33% came from burning natural gas, and 21% came from burning coal.
+Although the industrial sector is the largest consumer of energy (including direct fuel use and electricity purchases from the electric power sector) energy consuming sector in 2020, the transportation sector emits more CO2 because of its near complete dependence on petroleum fuels.

 Coal is the primary CO2 emissions source related to electricity generation